 Day 6: Let the Coast Awaken Your Spirit

-Your driver will pick you up for an experience of a lifetime.
-The winding roads that cling to the mountain side of the Amalfi Peninsula await the expertise of your Italian driver – and your excitement!
-First stop after a breathtaking view of the Sea from dizzying heights is the jewel of Positano.
-A tiny town that clings to the side of a mountain tumbling down to sea level.
-Enjoy a picturesque walk through some of the loveliest shops displaying the Positano style: white linen dresses, artisan sandals and jewelry, dotted by open air art exhibits in the beautiful courtyards just beyond the white washed walls that define the narrow winding road from top to bottom.
-Enter one of the bars with terraces overlooking the bluest sea and enjoy a “granite al limone” or Italian lemon ice, the best way to cool off.
-With the abundance of flowers, the white buildings and deep blue sea, you will feel part of the visual richness which is Italy.
-From Positano you will be taken to the top of Mount Cerreto to the town of Ravello where you will have lunch on the most spectacular, panoramic terrace you have ever seen followed by a stroll in the lovely gardens of Villa Ruffolo, the home of the world-famous summer music festival.
-As you wind down the mountain with your driver make sure to stop for breathtaking views and photos.
-Wrap up the day in main town of Amalfi where you will visit the 11th century Saint Andrew’s cathedral, the patron saint of the town.
+The winding roads that cling to the mountainside of the Amalfi Peninsula are no match for your expert Italian driver.
+All you have to do is sit back and enjoy the views.
+Your first stop is Positano, a tiny jewel of a town that clings to the side of a mountain tumbling down to sea level.
+Enjoy a walk through shops displaying the Positano style: white linen dresses, artisan sandals and jewelry, open air art exhibits in courtyards behind whitewashed walls.
+At any of the bars with terraces overlooking the sea and you can enjoy a “granite al limone,” or Italian lemon ice, that might be made with lemons picked off the tree that morning.
+From Positano you will continue Ravello, atop Mount Cerreto, where you will have lunch on the most spectacular panoramic terrace you have ever seen, then stroll in the lovely gardens of Villa Ruffolo, home of the world-famous summer music festival.
+Your day concludes in Amalfi with a visit to the eleventh century cathedral of Saint Andrew, the patron saint of the town.

 DAY 7: Dive into the Waters off Capri

-Last, but not least, you will spend an unforgettable day on a private boat to Capri.
-Be prepared to dive in the pristine blue waters of the world-famous grottos that encircle the base of the famed island.
-The captain of your private boat will take you to nearly private coves where the colors of the water dance amongst the many hues of the deep blue that characterizes this enchanting island.
-No need to bring towels or drinks…your private guide is well prepared for impromptu toasts of prosecco as he purposefully has the boat linger under the lovers’ cove.
-Upon docking, dry off and meet your private taxi driver who will transport you in an open vehicle up the hairpin, narrow road to Anacapri.
-On the way, sneak a few peaks at the white washed villas masked by an abundance of colored flowers.
-A stroll at the top of the mountain to visit the famed Capri sandal makers as well as a breathtaking view from the enchanting villa San Michele perched on the furthest edge overlooking the bay.
-A sumptuous seafood lunch will be ready for you upon your return to the dock at a famed restaurant where the fresh catch of the day is all that is offered.
+Your unforgettable day at Capri begins with a private boat ride to the world-famous grottos that encircle the base of the island.
+Your captain knows the nearly private coves where the water sparkles in countless hues blue.
+No need to bring towels or drinks!
+Your guide is prepared for impromptu toasts.
+After docking, you will be driven in an open vehicle up the hairpin curves to Anacapri.
+A stroll at the top of the mountain to visit the famous Capri sandal-makers, a view of the breathtaking panorama from the enchanting villa San Michele, and a sumptuous seafood lunch back at the dock at a restaurant where the fresh catch of the day is all that is offered ends your visit to this magical island.
 Your captain awaits to take you back to Sorrento.

 Day 8: Transfer to Venice and Tour of Hidden Venice

-Your driver will pick you up and accompany you to the train station to take the high-speed “freccia rossa” train to Venice.
-Upon arrival your tour guide will meet and lead you to your private taxi-boat.
-You will never forget the splendid entrance on the Grand Canal into one of the most unique cities in the world.
-After relaxing in your hotel room you will be taken on a walking tour of the labyrinth also known as “hidden Venice” to enjoy the shops, cafés and colorful gondolas.
-Your introduction to Venice will culminate with an enchanting gondola glide through the canals of Venice.
-Are you a music lover?
-A tenor will join your gondola ride and sing opera as you sip on a glass of wine.
+You will be picked up at your hotel and accompanied to the train station for the high-speed “freccia rossa” train to Venice.
+There, you will be met by your guide, who will accompany you on a private taxi-boat through the splendid entrance of the Grand Canal and into one of the most unique cities in the world.
+After relaxing in your hotel room, you will go on a walking tour of the labyrinth also known as “hidden Venice” to enjoy its shops, cafés, and colorful gondolas.
+Did we say gondola?
+Your first day in Venice will culminate with an enchanting glide through its canals on a private gondola.
+If you're a music lover, a tenor will join you and sing opera as you sip a glass of wine.

 Day 9: Tour of Venice’s Unique Sites